pfunzowalter/astro-pipeline-tutorial/docs/README.md

     continue = True
     dopol = False
     ```
     This config file is organized into five sections: `data`, `fields`, `slurm`, `crosscal`, and `run`.
 The field IDs listed in the `fields` section should be automatically extracted by the pipeline and assigned as follows:
         - Field 0 for the bandpass calibrator
         - Field 0 for the total flux calibrator
         - Field 2 for the phase calibrator
         - Field 3 for the science target (e.g., the DEEP2 field)
         - Field 1 for an extra calibrator, used for applying solutions and generating a quick-look image

     Only the target and extra fields can include multiple field IDs, separated by commas.
 If a field matching the required intent is not found, the pipeline will display a warning and select the total flux calibrator field by default.
 If the total flux calibrator is missing, the process will terminate with an error.
 For other section explanations please see the [DEEP2 tutorial](https://idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial/).

     **Note**: the `fields` section of our config are empty strings and this should be automatically populated by the pipeline.
 If you check/build DEEP2 config file, you’ll notice that fields are automatically populated.
 The issue here is seen in step 2 above, the output includes an error:
     `ERROR: You must have a field with intent "CALIBRATE_FLUX".
 I only found ['CALIBRATE_AMPLI', 'CALIBRATE_PHASE', 'TARGET', 'UNKNOWN']` which does not occur with the DEEP2 data. **This highlights the importance of understanding your dataset before launching the pipeline**.
 While the default configuration may work in many cases, there are situations where you will need to inspect and manually update the config file to ensure proper calibration and processing

 4. Edit the config file

-    Here we update the config file to add the `fields` and also update the reference antenn, `refant`.
+    Here we update the config file to add the `fields` and also update the reference antenna, `refant`.
 As you can see from `listobs()` our data does not include the m059 antenna and the config file has specified this as the reference antenna.
-For this tutorial I am selectiong `m052` as my reference antenna.
+For this tutorial I am selecting `m052` as my reference antenna.
 Why have I chosen this?

     Our updated config should now be as follows:
     ```